 Montgomery College makes every effort to resolve student complaints internally, using policies and procedures outlined in the current Montgomery College Catalog or Student Handbook.
 Students are expected to fully utilize any and all of the outlined administrative procedures to address concerns and/ or complaints in as timely a manner as possible.
-Additional information on how to register a compliant can be found at this website link: https://www.montgomerycollege.edu/policies-and-procedures/student-complaint-resolution/index.html#generalconcerns
+Additional information on how to register a complaint can be found on the Student Complaint Resolution webpage.